Advanced Scuba Courses 2025

 Special: Purchase a drysuit from Boston SCUBA, and receive a FREE Drysuit Diver Course.

-Rates: $425.00 + Mass sales tax on student materials.
-This cost includes all academic materials needed for the course.
+Rates: $525.00 + Mass sales tax on student materials.
+This includes the PADI Drysuit Diver e-learning course, academic materials needed for the course.
 One evening of academic training & 1 day of 2 tank boat diving.
 Drysuit rental is also included.

 Enriched Air (Nitrox) Course